It's not just you: Tampons are harder to find — and pricier

 Tampons are also getting more expensive due to inflation.
 A year after announcing increased prices on feminine care products, P&G said in the April earnings call that ongoing supply chain constraints led to another price hike on the products, which will go into effect in mid-July.

 The average price for tampons rose by nearly 10% in the year through last month, Bloomberg reported citing NielsenIQ data, because of rising costs of the materials used.
-The materials that make up tampons, including cotton, rayon, fluff pulp and plastic, have been in high demand for use in masks and other medical products during the pandemic.
+The cost of pads shot up by about 8%.
+The materials that make up tampons and pads, including cotton, rayon, fluff pulp and plastic, have been in high demand for use in masks and other medical products during the pandemic.
 Extreme drought in Texas, diesel prices and Russia's invasion of Ukraine also tightened the supply of those goods.

 I Support The Girls founder Marlowe said that existing stigmas and taboos around menstruation make it difficult to garner national attention and action needed to solve the scarcity problem.
 It's one that affects vulnerable groups the most, she said.